Kitematic user guide

 Quick access to this folder (or directory) is available via the app:

-Note: When you “Enable all volumes to edit files in Finder”, the Docker container will be stopped, removed and re-created with the new
+Note: When you “Enable all volumes to edit files in Finder”, the Docker container is stopped, removed and re-created with the new

 Let’s say you have an Nginx webserver running via Kitematic (using the